MysteryPancake/Houdini-OpenCL/README.md

 setpointattrib(0, "id", 0, i@ptnum);
 ```

 In VEX, this is handled for you.
-[All changes are queued and applied after the code is finished](https://www.sidefx.com/docs/houdini/vex/snippets#creating-geometry).<br>
+[Changes are queued and applied after the code is finished](https://www.sidefx.com/docs/houdini/vex/snippets#creating-geometry).<br>
 VEX uses a **Jacobian** updating style, meaning changes are applied later.

 In OpenCL, this causes a race condition.
 One workitem takes priority and god knows which it'll be.<br>